Readers are referred to the section entitled "Forward-looking Statements" at the end of this release.

-Power Financial Corporation (TSX: PWF) is a diversified management and holding company that has interests, directly or indirectly, in companies in the financial services sector in Canada, the United States and Europe.
+Power Financial Corporation is a diversified management and holding company that has interests, directly or indirectly, in companies that are active in the financial services sector in Canada, the United States and Europe.
 It also has substantial holdings in a diversified industrial group based in Europe.
-Power Financial Corporation is a member of the Power Corporation Group of Companies.
-To learn more, visit www.powerfinancial.com.
+Power Financial Corporation is a member of the Power Corporation group of companies.

 For further information: